Fish Oil for Fat Loss: Does it Really Work?

 1st Study About Fish Oil and Weight Loss – Young Men

 The first study focused on healthy young men who supplemented with 6 grams of fish oil per day (although it was 6 grams of fish oil it actually only contained 1100mg of EPA and 700mg of DHA) .
+The results indicated a statistically significant weight reduction.
 Another paper based on the same study found that fish oil supplementation also reduced insulin levels and increased fat burning after eating carbohydrate-rich meals .

 The second study focused on women with type 2 diabetes, with the subjects taking 3 grams of fish oil per day, (1,080 mg EPA and 720 mg DHA) for 2 months.
 They also found an increase in fat burning, with the women losing an average of 3.6lbs (1.6 kg) over the 2 month period.
 The researchers also found there was a reduction in triglycerides and an increase in HDL (aka the ‘good cholesterol’) as well .